josephmargaryan/quantbayes/README.md

 # ChronosForge

-ChronosForge is a comprehensive library bridging time-series forecasting, probabilistic modeling, and cutting-edge machine learning techniques.
+ChronosForge is a comprehensive library bridging time-series forecasting, probabilistic modeling, and cutting-edge machine-learning techniques.
 Inspired by the Greek god of time, **Chronos**, this library symbolizes precision, inevitability, and the exploration of truth through data.

 ---

 ## 🌌 Philosophical Inspiration

 In Greek mythology, Chronos embodies time and its infinite nature.
 This library reflects that spirit by crafting tools that transcend time—forecasting the future, analyzing the present, and uncovering the hidden patterns of the past.
-Whether you're solving stochastic equations, creating neural transport models, or designing probabilistic machine learning algorithms, **ChronosForge** equips you with the tools to forge solutions in the ever-flowing river of time.
+Whether solving stochastic equations, creating neural transport models, or designing probabilistic machine learning algorithms, **ChronosForge** equips you with the tools to forge solutions in the ever-flowing river of time.

 ---